 Storing Your Leftover Succulent Soil Mix

-If you don’t have an air-tight container you can use, I recommend you buy one of these bucket sealing lids, which work with a five gallon bucket.
+If you don’t have an air-tight container, you can buy one of these bucket sealing lids, which works with a five gallon bucket.

 Related Post: How To Make An Indoor Succulent Garden